asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

 Anywho - I wrote this post near about August and a lot has happened since then, the tech stock market has virtually crashed.
 Almost all big tech has had layoffs and Indian companies are following the lead.
 Economic slowdown was expected, crash was imminent, valuation hit were expected but layoffs are always uncomfortable.
 Specially  in firms with comfortable FCF and herculean margin.
 Why would Apple even think of freeze is literally beyond me but it does show that at the end, it's shareholder value that's supreme.
 No matter your market share or cash!

 This begs to answer if all we do is even worth it.
-Let's clarify one thing before venturing deep, which is : <br>
+Let's clarify one thing before venturing deep, which is :
 <h3> Nothing is ever enough </h3>

 Unless you hit a colloquial lottery - you'd almost always be working to next milestone with no FatFire in sight.